KaroGil/DAT250-SoftwareTechnologyProject-FeedApp/H2SETUP.md

 runtimeOnly("com.h2database:h2")
 ```

-And I modified `applications.properties` by adding the lines
+And I modified `applications.properties` by adding the configurations for H2.
 ```
 spring.application.name=FeedApp